Here you will find frequently asked questions related to the Transforming Midwifery Care consultation. These will be continually updated.

 Will this proposal lead to redundancies?

-I am a community midwife, would I be expected to travel more under the proposed new service model?
+Would community midwives be expected to travel more under the proposal?

-Will community midwives need to be based at a maternity hub for 12 hours a day under the proposed new service model?
+Will community midwives be based at the maternity hubs 12 hours a day?